-^{82.} SAHIH MUSLIM, supra note 81, Kitab Al-Jihad wa'l-Siyar 19:4321.
+^{82.} Sahih Muslim, supra note 81, Kitab Al-Jihad wa'l-Siyar 19:4321.

 ^{83.} There is however a disturbing trend in modern warfare.
 Hundreds of thousands of civilians are killed in international wars.
 In Iraq, Sudan, and Lebanon, civilian deaths exceed combatant deaths by multiples.
-See Aaron Xavier Fellmeth, Questioning Civilian Immunity, 43 TEX.
+See Aaron Xavier Fellmeth, Questioning Civilian Immunity, 43 Tex.
 INT'L L. J. 453, 454-55 (2008).

-One may argue that warfare may allow need-based cyclicality, but there are certain Shariah prescriptions that, unlike warfare prescriptions, would be needed in all communities at all times.
-Warfare may not be a permanent condition of every Muslim community, but other conditions are.
-One may offer the crime of theft to argue that because theft occurs at all times in all Muslim communities, the prescribed punishment for theft84 is immune from spatiotemporal cyclicality.
+communities, the prescribed punishment for theft84 is immune from spatiotemporal cyclicality.
 On further examination, however, we find that even Shariah prescriptions, such as the one against theft, which seems universal and timeless, may indeed become inoperative under specific spatiotemporal circumstances.

-For example, the prescribed punishment for theft may be suspended in times of famine.
-85 The theft punishment underscores the sacredness of personal property and maintains law and order and tranquility in the community.
+For example, the prescribed punishment for theft may be suspended in times of famine.85 The theft punishment underscores the sacredness of personal property and maintains law and order and tranquility in the community.
 In a Muslim community, where Muslims are paying zakat and feeding the poor and the hungry, as they must, no one would steal out of necessity.
 However, if a Muslim community is suffering from resource scarcity, has abandoned charity, or is hoarding essential goods for profit, the prescribed punishment for theft may be lawfully suspended.
 By suspending punishment, the Islamic state is not engaging in willful disobedience of God's Law, nor is it transgressing limits.